Go Back

 • 1 cup light corn syrup

-• ¼ of a vanilla bean scraped or 2 teaspoons vanilla extract
+• 1/4 of a vanilla bean or 2 teaspoons vanilla extract

 Instructions

-• Combine ½ cup warm water and instant espresso granules.
+• In the bowl of a stand-up mixer (or you can use a large bowl and a hand-mixer), combine 1/2 cup warm water and instant espresso granules.
 Whisk until granules are dissolved.
 Transfer the mixture to the refrigerator to cool.
-Pour the cooled coffee into the bowl of a stand-up mixer (or you can use a large bowl and a hand-mixer).
 Sprinkle the gelatin atop the cooled coffee mixture and allow to sit for 10 minutes.

-• Meanwhile, in a medium saucepan, with a candy thermometer attached to its side, combine the granulated sugar, corn syrup, salt and remaining ¼ cup of water.
+• Meanwhile, in a medium saucepan, with a candy thermometer attached to its side(or you can use a digital thermometer), combine the granulated sugar, corn syrup, salt and remaining 1/4 cup of water.
 Heat the mixture over medium heat until the sugar has dissolved.
-Turn the heat up to moderately high heat and bring the mixture to a hard boil and cook for 1 minute, until the candy thermometer reaches 240 degrees F.
+Turn the heat up to moderately high heat and bring the mixture to a hard boil and cook for 1 minute, until the candy or digital thermometer reaches 240 degrees F.

 • Lower the whisk attachment and turn it on low.
 Carefully add the boiling liquid to the gelatin mixture.
 Turn the mixer to high and beat for 8-10 minutes, until the mixture has doubled in volume and holds stiff peaks.
 Sift in the cocoa powder and pour in the vanilla caviar or extract.
 Beat for an additional minute or so until the both of them are incorporated.